Extreme Sounds: Lessons in a Noisy World

 Disclaimer: Science Buddies participates in affiliate programs with Home Science Tools, Amazon.com, Carolina Biological, and Jameco Electronics.
 Proceeds from the affiliate programs help support Science Buddies, a 501(c)(3) public charity, and keep our resources free for everyone.
 Our top priority is student learning.
 If you have any comments (positive or negative) related to purchases you've made for science projects from recommendations on our site, please let us know.
 Write to us at email@example.com.

-Note: In this project, you will use Google's Science Journal app to measure noise levels in various environments.
-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
-To learn how to use the Science Journal app and how to use the sound sensor, you can review the relevant tutorials on this Science Journal tutorial page.
+Note: In this project, you will use a smartphone equipped with a sensor app to measure noise levels in various environments.
+Sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including a microphone that you can use to measure sound.
 The app creates a graph that will show you how loud the noises around you are, measured in decibels, the unit for sound intensity.

 Experiment 1: Environmental Testing